 23. Spined Micrathena

-Micrathena gracilis are medium-sized spiders, common throughout North America.
-They are very distinctive looking with their long spines, which give them a spider-like appearance.
+Micrathena gracilis are medium-sized spiders that are common throughout North America.
+They look very distinctive with their long spines, giving them a spider-like appearance.

 When threatened, they extend their spines and play dead by remaining motionless on the ground.
 The Micrathena gracilis is one of the few species found in Wisconsin.

 These types of spiders in Wisconsin often spin webs near water or other moist habitats.
-The Micrathena gracilis is known to eat mostly insects, but they will occasionally prey on small frogs or lizards.
+The Micrathena gracilis is known to eat mostly insects but occasionally prey on small frogs or lizards.

 24. Woodlouse Spider